kammitama5/kammitama5.github.io/_posts/2018-2-27-Tuesday-February-27th.md

   interesting than Data Science (to me), though!
 I can see why (with the PLT and numerical computation and interest in types) I am drawn towards languages like Julia and Haskell (and Python).
 But Data Science can be a bit tedious;
   you're essentially doing the same thing over and over and the data is questionable.
   Some argue that it isn't even a real science because it's not truly reproducible.
+I have no comment on that, but since I first stumbled upon that comment, I've been thinking about that.
-  Numerical computation /verification / proofs has a bit more of a specific type of puzzle-solving that I really enjoy.
+  Anyways, Numerical computation /verification / proofs has a bit more of a specific type of puzzle-solving that I really enjoy.

 - It's very difficult to delineate between such subtleties.
 Oh, I'm also finally making my way through Dana Scott's